marion909/anycubic-nfc-filament/README.md

 ## Required Hardware

+> Tip: Try to get the software up and running before buying the hardware to ensure that everything works fine

 The following hardware is needed (buy them via my affiliate links to support this project without additional costs):

 - ACR122U NFC reader.
 Buy one [here](https://amzn.to/4h24oZQ) (affiliate link)